 Following the Meeting, MCAN will hold a live question and answer session, during which a representative of senior management and the Board will answer written questions submitted during the Meeting.
 Shareholders, duly appointed proxyholders and guests may submit questions at the Meeting.
-To ask your question during the Meeting, you may write through the live webcast at https://web.lumiagm.com/460905079 after logging-in, type your question into the "Ask a Question" field, and click "Submit".
+To ask your question during the online Meeting, you may write through the live webcast at https://meetnow.global/MT7WWAQ after logging-in, type your question into the "Ask a Question" field, and click "Submit".